techieguy1/ApplicationToolsAndResources/README.md

 1. [Servers Ultimate](https://play.google.com/store/apps/details?id=com.icecoldapps.serversultimate): Turn your Android phone into a server.

 ## Win O/S Only Apps
+1. [Irfanview](https://www.irfanview.com/): This is by far one of the most fantastic that many people have never heard of.
+And it's been around for almost two decades, and that is about how long I have been using this software.
+It's a powerful image viewer and editor but can also play different video formats.
+By downloading the plugins, it has even more formats it can support.
+If you do use this, make sure you donate.
+1. [MobaXterm](https://mobaxterm.mobatek.net/): This is PuTTY on steroids.
+It's a tabbed SSH client and can also act as an X-server.
+The free version is limited, but the paid version is worth the cost.
+1. [Notepad++](https://notepad-plus-plus.org/): Don't like notepad.exe?
+Then Notepad++ is the answer.
+Hands down, it's the best text editor out there that's 100% free (and better than some paid versions).
+It has a huge plugins repository that extends the functionality of Notepad++, like markdown viewer, JSON viewer/formatter, XML viewer/formatter, etc. You can also use Notepad++ as an IDE for numerous languages.
+1. [One Commander](https://onecommander.com/): One Commander is a Windows Explorer alternative.
+I've been using it for a few years now, and it's been fantastic.
+You can have two explorer panes opened and can drag and drop files between the two (as opposed to opening two Windows Explorer applications which can get cumbersome).
+The free version is feature rich for most people.
+I am using the paid version which is cheap and has some extra features.
+1. [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html): A simple and very easy to use SSH client.
+It's 100% free.
 1. [WinSCP](https://winscp.net/eng/index.php): Transfer files securely.
 1. [Scrivener](https://www.literatureandlatte.com/scrivener/overview): This is the Windows port of Scrivener that was originally written for Mac.
 See info, below, under Mac O/S.